xanderstevenson/community-content-pipeline/README.md

 Step 3

-A colleague moderator will review the document, using the Grammar & Spell Checker — LanguageTool extension for the browser to check for spelling and grammar https://chrome.google.com/webstore/detail/grammar-spell-checker-%E2%80%94-l/oldceeleldhonbafppcapldpdifcinji?hl=en-US
+A colleague moderator will review the document.
+A good tool to use, when the document is online, in this repo, in the cCommunity as a draft, etc., is the Grammar & Spell Checker — LanguageTool extension for the browser to check for spelling and grammar https://chrome.google.com/webstore/detail/grammar-spell-checker-%E2%80%94-l/oldceeleldhonbafppcapldpdifcinji?hl=en-US